SSWConsulting/SSW.Rules.Content/rules/unexpected-requests/rule.md

 1. Double check **with the Product Owner** that this new item is more important than the current Sprint items (if not add it to the Product Backlog instead)
 2. Add the new PBI to the current Sprint
-3. Remove another item of similar size from the Sprint and put it back in the backlog
+3. Remove another PBI of similar size from the Sprint and put it back in the backlog (with the team's consent)

 ::: email-template
 | | |